 Suicide is the second leading cause of death for those between the ages of 10 and 25.
 In fact, 1 out of 10 girls and 1 out of 18 guys in the US attempts suicide in a given year.
 So, while it may be a tough topic, discussing suicide with your child is important.

-The teenage years are a time of learning about one’s self.
+The teenage years are a time of learning about one's self.
 This can come with a lot of uncertainty and when teens have trouble understanding who they are and what their value is, they can end up with self esteem issues.
 Providing your child with the tools they need to navigate their time as a teenage can make a positive difference.
-Watch this video with your teen for inspiration and self-esteem building tips.

-In today’s world, being a teenager and the parent of one can be challenging.
+In today's world, being a teenager and the parent of one can be challenging.
 With open and honest communication, you can help your child navigate their way through this tough time.
-We hope these motivational videos can help open that line of communication.
+We hope these short motivational videos can help open that line of communication.